 CoherenceSyncis a component that should be attached to every networked GameObject.
 It may be your player, an NPC or an inanimate object such as a ball, a projectile or a banana.
 Anything that needs to be synchronized over the network and turned into an Entity.
 You can select which of the attached components you would like to sync across the network as well as individual public properties.

-Any scripts attached to the component with
+Any components attached to the GameObject with

 CoherenceSyncthat have public variables will be shown here and can be synced across the network.
 Enable the script + the variable to sync, it's that easy.
-Those variables with a lightning bolt next to them signify a public method that can be activated via commands.

 When you create a networked GameObject, you automatically become the owner of that GameObject.
 That means only you are allowed to update or destroy it.
 But sometimes it is necessary to pass ownership from one player to another.
 For example, you could snatch the football in a soccer game or throw a mind control spell in a strategy game.
 In this case, you will need to transfer ownership from one Client to another.